syncfusion-content/fileformat-docs/File-Formats/DocIO/Find-and-Replace.md

 document.Close()

 {% endhighlight %}

+  {% endtabs %}

-You can find all the occurrence of a particular text within a single paragraph in the document by using **FindAll** method.
+You can find all the occurrence of a particular text within a single paragraph in the document by using FindAllmethod.

 The following code example illustrates how to find all the occurrences of a particular text in the document.

+{% tabs %}

 {% highlight c# %}
-[C#]

 //Loads the template document